Boccca2014/CodeGra.de/docs/guides/autotest-best-practices.rst

   run.
 This value stays constant between runs of different submissions by the same student.

-If you think it would be useful some extra data available, please do not hesitate to contact us at `support@codegrade.com
+If you think it would be useful to have some extra data available, please do not hesitate to contact us at `support@codegrade.com
 <mailto:support@codegrade.com>`__ so we can discuss the options.

 .. example:: subtracting points for late submissions